Row-clustering of a Point Process-valued Matrix: Supplementary Files

 for $r\neq r'$, where $\check{Z}^{r}_{c,k}$'s are independently sampled from uniform distribution $\text{U}(-1,1)$.
 The latent variable $X^r_i(t)$'s are generated from Gaussian processes on $[0,2]$ with the parameters above.

-\textbf{Setting of Y and Z.} Furthermore, we generate event sequences for $m$ ($m=1$, $20$ or $100$) days.
+\textbf{Setting of $Y_j^r(\cdot)$'s and $Z_{ij}^r(\cdot)$'s.} Furthermore, we generate event sequences for $m$ ($m=1$, $20$ or $100$) days.
 When $m=1$, the event sequences are generated from the single-level model in \eqref{df1}, which didn't involve the variation $Y_j(t)$ and $Z_{i,j}(t)$.
 When $m=20$ or $100$, we incorporate $Y_j(t)$ and $Z_{i,j}(t)$ in the intensity function and generate data with the multi-level model in \eqref{df2}.

 We further describe the setup of the distributions of $Y^r_j(t)$'s and $Z^r_{i,j}(t)$'s.
 We let,

 where $\xi_{r,j,k}^Y$'s and $\xi^Z_{r,i,j,k}$'s are all independent mean-zero normal variables.
 We set $Var[\xi_{r,j,k}^Y]=0.2$ and $Var[\xi_{r,i,j,k}^Z]=0.05$.
 We set $\{\phi_1^Y(t),\phi_2^Y(t)\}=\{1,\sin(2\pi t)\}$ and $\{\phi_1^Z(t),\phi_2^Z(t),\phi_3^Z(t),\phi_4^Z(t)\}=\{1_{[0,0.5]},1_{(0.5,1]},1_{(1,1.5]},1_{(1.5,2]}\}\times 2\sin(4\pi t)$.
 Moreover, in order to model the dependence among different days, we let $Y_j^r(t)=0.8\tilde{Y}_j^(t)+0.6\tilde{Y}_{j-1}^r(t)$ for $j>1$.